bormaxi8080/osint-timeline/DRAFT.md

 **OSINT Tools, Services and Investigations:**

+A live Polymarket map for visualizing geopolitical prediction markets.
+Polyglobe is a first-of-its-kind OSINT market tracker and interactive dashboard that plots live Polymarket data onto a beautiful 3D globe.
+It was designed for traders, analysts, and journalists who need to see the financial impact of geopolitical events as they unfold, in real-time: https://www.pizzint.watch/polyglobe

 WebVM is a virtual Linux environment running in the browser via WebAssembly.
 WebVM is powered by the CheerpX virtualization engine, which enables safe, sandboxed execution of x86 binaries, fully client-side.
 CheerpX includes an x86-to-WebAssembly JIT compiler, a virtual block-based file system, and a Linux syscall emulator: https://webvm.io/

 Revelar (Origin Reveal PRO) is a professional Go-based CLI tool for uncovering real/origin IP addresses of websites behind CDNs such as Cloudflare, Akamai, Fastly, Imperva, and AWS CloudFront.
 It combines passive reconnaissance, **heuristic analysis**, and optional **active verification** to provide **comprehensive reports in JSON and HTML formats: https://github.com/MRvirusIR/Revelar

 SmolDocling OCR App built using SmolDocling 256M Model and Streamlit: https://github.com/AIAnytime/SmolDocling-OCR-App

+zPDF.
+Zero-copy PDF text extraction library written in Zig.
+High-performance, memory-mapped parsing with SIMD acceleration: https://github.com/Lulzx/zpdf

 ArrowDL (Arrow Downloader) is a download manager for Windows, MacOS and Linux: https://github.com/setvisible/ArrowDL/